How technology is helping us redefine education

 For those who are interested here is a summary table of Dr Puentedura’s SAMR model (as presented on the Queensland Government Classroom Connection site).
 A Google search will unearth many examples of how each step can aid classroom practice for everyone involved in education.

-Dr Helen Street is an applied social psychologist with a passion for wellbeing in education.
+Dr Helen Street has an extensive background in social Psychology with a passion for wellbeing in education.
 She presents seminars and workshops for schools (Helen.Street@uwa.edu.au).
 Helen is also chair of The Positive Schools Conferences (positiveschools.com.au) in WA in May 2014.